ixofoundation/governance/proposals/012-mundo-upgrade-governance-proposal.md

 Although extensive testing and simulations have been performed this upgrade could experience problems that are introduced by unknown bugs or errors not yet identified, or that appear in the context of a full network upgrade.
 If serious network problems are encountered, all validators must stop operating the network immediately.
 Core Contributors will coordinate through the `#validators`channel of the [ixo Network Discord]([https://discord.com/channels/745033220596301995/1001820078695796807](https://discord.com/channels/745033220596301995/1001820078695796807)) a contingency plan to either replace the upgrade with a new binary that includes code fixes, or abort the upgrade and revert back to the previous release of v0.16.2.

-In the event of an issue at upgrade time, we should coordinate via the validators channel in discord to come to a quick emergency consensus and mitigate any further issues.
+In the event of an issue at upgrade time, we should coordinate via the validators channel in Discord to come to a quick emergency consensus and mitigate any further issues.

 ---